 The railroad quickly encountered financial trouble, entering receivership in 1891; President W.B.
 Sparks of Macon was appointed receiver.
 In 1895 it was reorganized as the Georgia Southern and Florida Railway under the control of the Southern Railway.

 In the 1894 edition of The Official Railway List, the GS&F reported operating 382 miles with 34 locomotives, 25 passenger cars, and 1,445 freight and miscellaneous cars.

-In 1902 the GS&F bought the property of the Atlantic, Valdosta and Western Railway between Valdosta and Jacksonville.
-It also owned the Macon and Birmingham Railroad and the Hawkinsville and Florida Southern Railway.
+In 1902 the GS&F bought the property of the Atlantic, Valdosta & Western Railway between Valdosta and Jacksonville.
+It also owned the Macon & Birmingham Railroad and the Hawkinsville & Florida Southern Railway.

 Today the GS&F remains officially in existence as a subsidiary of Norfolk Southern.
 It no longer extends to Palatka, ending at Lake City instead.
 The NS main line is now the former Atlantic, Valdosta and Western to Jacksonville.